 - Support the digitization of Government payments as part of cross-cutting work in areas like Social Protection, eGovernment and Public Financial Management reforms.
-The work spans across the revenue collection and expenditure side, including large scale programs like tax collection, public sector salary payments, public procurement and Government to Person (G2P) payments.
+The work spans across the revenue collection and expenditure side, including large scale programs like tax collection, public sector salary payments, public procurement and other Government to Person (G2P) payments.

-Technical assistance spans the entire breadth of the national payments system, such as the institutional and infrastructure arrangements in a financial system for initiating and transferring monetary claims – from the legal foundations, to payment, securities and derivatives settlement infrastructure, technical standards, market structure and competition, oversight, and cooperation.
+World Bank financial and technical assistance spans the entire breadth of the national payments system and FMIs, such as the institutional and infrastructure arrangements in a financial system for initiating and transferring monetary claims – from the legal foundations, to payment, securities and derivatives settlement infrastructure, technical standards, market structure and competition, oversight, and cooperation.
 This includes the adoption of new technologies and new approaches like the rapidly evolving FinTech developments like faster payments, Open APIs, QR code and distributed ledger technologies for efficiency and inclusion.

 The World Bank actively participates in several standard-setting initiatives led by the Committee on Payments and Market Infrastructures (CPMI) of the Bank for International Settlements (BIS) and the International Organization of Securities Commissions (IOSCO).
-The World Bank, together with CPMI, is a standard-setter in the area of international remittances and coordinated a task force that issued guidance on the “Payment Aspects of Financial Inclusion.”
+The World Bank, together with CPMI, is a standard-setter in the area of international remittances and co-chaired a task force that issued guidance on the “Payment Aspects of Financial Inclusion.”
 The World Bank is the leading implementation agency of international standards through formal assessment – such as the Financial Sector Assessment Program (FSAP) – and technical assistance.

 As part of engagements with the standard setters, the team has been engaged in the development of significant update of the international standards for payment and settlement systems based on a comprehensive review of the standards post the 2008 financial crisis.
 The engagement with the SSBs also includes emerging developments like digital ID, open application program interfaces (APIs), and distributed ledger technologies.
 The team leverages these engagements with the SSBs to analyze and if appropriate integrate these new developments into the WBG operations.
 The World Bank also contributes to disseminating standards through convening events, such as Global Payments Week and the Regional Payments Week and collects and curates data on global payment systems development .

 The World Bank has supported the development and implementation of payment systems reforms in over 120 countries.
-These have been instrumental in helping the World Bank client countries to rapidly adopt sophisticated infrastructures and approaches, notable examples being Real Time Gross Settlement (RTGS) Systems; national payments laws; legal and regulatory framework for e-money and mobile money, and agent based models; and national payments system oversight.
+These have been instrumental in helping the World Bank client countries to rapidly adopt sophisticated infrastructures and approaches, notable examples being Real Time Gross Settlement (RTGS) Systems; national payments laws; legal and regulatory framework for e-money and mobile money, and agent-based models; and national payments system oversight.

 - The World Bank has helped shape new approaches to implement retail payment systems like Automated Clearing Houses and has shaped the product offerings in the market to include integrated solutions making it easier for countries with low capacity to rapidly rollout new systems.
 There is work currently underway to develop set of approaches and best practices for rolling out next generation payment systems and services like faster payments and open APIs.

 - The World Bank’s cutting-edge focus on payment system oversight helped foster a broad scope of the function in the vast majority of central banks across the world.

-- The World Bank led global efforts paired with country-level interventions reduced the cost of remittances significantly, contributing to an estimated total saving of $80 billion.
+- The World Bank led global efforts paired with country-level interventions reduced the cost of remittances significantly, contributing to an estimated total saving of $145 billion.

 - The World Bank team played a critical role in facilitating the timely and efficient process of cash transfers in emergency and crisis situations in a number of countries, most recently during the Ebola crisis in West Africa.